 The situation:

 As depicted in Chart 2, home sales volume has shown a dramatic change from quarter to quarter, but little long-term change since 2009.
-Total sales in 2015, 2016 and 2017 were essentially the same.
-2018 home sales volume slipped, continuing downward in 2019.
+Total sales in 2016-2020 were essentially level.

-California’s flat-to-down home sales volume continues the bumpy plateau recovery lasting these past eight years and counting.
+California’s flat-to-down home sales volume continues the bumpy plateau recovery from the 2008 recession.
 A static sales volume forecasts flat-to-falling pricing nine months hence, absent other market influences.
 However, while sales have been flat since 2015, home prices have continued to increase at a pace faster than increases in wages.
 The distortion has to do with extra market influences — including:

 Likewise, when sales volume is rising rapidly, home prices are also likely to rise quickly, with a lag period of around six to nine months.

 Speculator interference in 2012-2013 distorted price movement, causing an unsustainable price bump for lack of anything resembling pent-up end user demand.
-Home prices were 8% higher in August 2018 than one year earlier in the low tier of California home sales.
+Home prices were 12% higher in January 2021 than one year earlier across all tiers of California home sales.
 This price bump is unsupported by sales volume and wages for monthly payments, and thus is unstable.

 Price bumps are often misconstrued as cycles in and of themselves.
 However, they are merely the result of frenzied speculator attitudes in momentum markets to buy low and sell high within a matter of months.
 These short bursts in rising prices are unpredictable.
 You are better off not attempting to apply the factors influencing buy and sell phases to these short periods.